 WHAT IS THE MAINSTREAM VOUCHER PROGRAM?

-The Mainstream Voucher Program is a specialist housing choice voucher rental assistance for non-elderly (ages 18-61) persons with disabilities.
-Other than serving a special population, Mainstream vouchers are administered using the same rules and regulations as other housing choice vouchers.
+The Mainstream Voucher Program is a special housing choice voucher for non-elderly (ages 18-61) persons with disabilities.
+Other than serving a special population, Mainstream Vouchers are administered using the same rules and regulations as other Housing Choice Vouchers.

 WHO IS ELIGIBLE?

 - Households that include at least one or more non-elderly (18-61 years of age) person(s) with disabilities;

 - Has a verifiable disability as defined in 42 U.S.C.
 423; and

 - Must meet all Housing Choice Voucher program eligibility requirements.

 WHAT IS THE DEFINITION OF A NON-ELDERLY PERSON?

 A person at least 18 years of age and not yet 62 years of age.